-- Policy on Use of University Vehicles, February 28, 1978. - University Policy Concerning Executive Automobiles, 1988. - Business and Finance Bulletin A-47/University Direct Costing Procedures. - Business and Finance Bulletin BUS-8/Acquisition and Disposition of University Vehicles. - Business and Finance Bulletin BUS-19/Registration and Licensing of University- Owned Vehicles. - Business and Finance Bulletin BUS-74/Business Travel Accident Insurance.(Rescinded 6/2013).
+Policy on Use of University Vehicles, February 28, 1978.

+University Policy Concerning Executive Automobiles, 1988.

+Business and Finance Bulletin A-47/University Direct Costing Procedures.

+Business and Finance Bulletin BUS-8/Acquisition and Disposition of University Vehicles.

+Business and Finance Bulletin BUS-19/Registration and Licensing of University-Owned Vehicles.

+Business and Finance Bulletin BUS-74/Business Travel Accident InsuranceBusiness and Finance Bulletin BUS-74/Business Travel Accident Insurance.(Rescinded 6/2013).
 Information incorporated into Business and Finance Bulleting BUS-81/Insurance Programs.

+Business and Finance Bulletin BUS-81/Insurance Programs.

-- Business and Finance Bulletin BUS-81/Insurance Programs. - Business and Finance Bulletin G-28/Travel Regulations - Business and Finance Bulletin G-46: Guidelines for the Purchase and Use of Cellular Phones and Other Portable Electronic Resources. - Letter from President Dynes to Chancellors and Laboratory Directors, January 29, 2007, Revised University Policy Concerning Senior Management Automobiles. - University Accounting Manual Policy, Chapter E-821/ Senior Management Automobile Policy and Procedures - Facilities Manual, Volume 6 Energy and Water Conservation and Management - University of California Sustainable Practices Policy - Regents Policy 7709/Senior Management Group Automobile Allowance - Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989. - Delegation of Authority DA1064 --Third Party Agreements, University Vanpool Programs from the President to the Chancellors, Senior Vice President-Business and Finance, and Directors of Lawrence Livermore National Laboratory and Lawrence Berkeley Laboratory, March 31, 1992. - Letter from President Gardner to Chancellors and Laboratory Directors, August 8, 1985, - Delegation of Authority DA0878--Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University (Rescinded June 19, 1995 and Replaced with DA 2045 Delegation of Authority- Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Materials, Goods, and Services to be Supplied to the University)
+Business and Finance Bulletin G-28/Policy and Regulations Regarding Travel Business and Finance Bulletin G-28/Travel Regulations

+Business and Finance Bulletin G-46: Guidelines for the Purchase and Use of Cellular Phones and Other Portable Electronic Resources.

+Letter from President Dynes to Chancellors and Laboratory Directors, January 29, 2007, Revised University Policy Concerning Senior Management Automobiles.

+University Accounting Manual Policy, Chapter E-821/ Senior Management Automobile Policy and Procedures University Accounting Manual Policy, Chapter E-821/ Senior Management Automobile Policy and Procedures

+Facilities Manual, Volume 6 - Energy ConservationFacilities Manual, Volume 6 - Energy and Water Conservation and Management

+University of California Sustainable Practices Policy

+Regents Policy 7709/Senior Management Group Automobile Allowance

+Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989.

+Delegation of Authority DA1064 --Third Party Agreements, University Vanpool Programs from the President to the Chancellors, Senior Vice President-Business and Finance, and Directors of Lawrence Livermore National Laboratory and Lawrence Berkeley Laboratory, March 31, 1992.

+Letter from President Gardner to Chancellors and Laboratory Directors, August 8, 1985,

+Delegation of Authority DA0878--Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University (Rescinded DA0878,June 19, 1995 and Replaced with superseded by DA2045DA 2045 Delegation of Authority- Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Materials, Goods, and Services to be Supplied to the University)

-- Letter from President Atkinson to Chancellors and Laboratory Directors, June 19, 1995, Delegation of Authority DA 2045-- Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University (Rescinded June 11 1998 and replaced with DA 2100-Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University) - Letter from President Atkinson to Chancellors and Laboratory Directors, June 11, 1998; Delegation of Authority DA2100-Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University - State of California Vehicle Code, Section 15200/California Commercial Motor Vehicles Safety Act of 1988. - Federal Motor Carrier Safety Administration, United States Department of Transportation, Federal Motor Vehicle Safety Improvement Act of 1999, Public Law 106-159, December 9, 1999. - Federal Commercial Motor Vehicle Safety Act of 1986. - · Americans with Disabilities Act of 1990. - Americans with Disabilities Act of 1990 Amended, January 1, 2009.
+Letter from President Atkinson to Chancellors and Laboratory Directors, June 19, 1995, Delegation of Authority DA 2045-- Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University (DA2045,Rescinded June 11 1998 and replaced with superseded by DA2100DA 2100-Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University

+Letter from President Atkinson to Chancellors and Laboratory Directors, June 11, 1998; Delegation of Authority-Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University (DA2100)Letter from President Atkinson to Chancellors and Laboratory Directors, June 11, 1998; Delegation of Authority DA2100-Execution of Purchase Contracts, Subcontracts, and Standard Purchase Orders for Goods and Services to be Supplied to the University

+State of California Vehicle Code, Section 15200/California Commercial Motor Vehicles Safety Act of 1988.

+Federal Motor Carrier Safety Administration, United States Department of Transportation, Federal Motor Vehicle Safety Improvement Act of 1999, Public Law 106-159, December 9, 1999.

+Federal Commercial Motor Vehicle Safety Act of 1986.

+Americans with Disabilities Act of 1990.

+Americans with Disabilities Act of 1990 Amended, January 1, 2009.

-• Appendix A: THE EMPLOYER PULLNOTICE (EPN) PROGRAM/California Vehicle Code Section 1808.1.
+Appendix A: THE EMPLOYER PULLNOTICE (EPN) PROGRAM/California Vehicle Code Section 1808.1.
 (See attached).